OfficeDev/office-js-docs-reference/Contributing.md

 You will automatically be sent a notice that you need to sign the Contributor's License Agreement (CLA) if your pull request requires one.

 As a community member, **you must sign the Contribution License Agreement (CLA) before you can contribute large submissions to this project**.
-You only need complete and submit the documentation once.
+You only need to complete and submit the documentation once.
 Carefully review the document.
 You may be required to have your employer sign the document.

 ### What happens with my contributions?